 Who can apply?

-Don't know what to apply for?
+Don't know which application to complete?
 See our Dream Act vs FAFSA page to find out what application you should be completing.

 International students on an F-1 or J-1 visa are not eligible for any state or federal financial aid, but some scholarships may be available.
-Please see our scholarships page regarding information on international students.
+Please see our scholarships page for information on international students and scholarship opportunities.

 When do I apply?

-FAFSA and CA Dream Applications open on October 1, with a State Priority Deadline of March 2 every year.
+FAFSA and CA Dream Applications open on October 1st, with a State Priority Deadline of March 2nd each year.
+Students must re-apply for financial aid each year.

-The State Priority deadline is March 2 every single year, for both the FAFSA and CA Dream applications.
-Applications submitted after March 2 may not be evaluated for any state-based aid.
+The State Priority deadline is March 2nd each year, for both the FAFSA and CA Dream applications.
+Applications submitted after March 2nd may not be evaluated for any state-based aid.

 What to know when you're applying:

-- You will be asked to report tax information 2 years prior (ex: 2017 tax information is required for a 2019-2020 application).
-For FAFSA applications, we recommend using the IRS Data Retrieval Tool to automatically transfer your tax information to your FAFSA.
+- You will be asked to report tax information for two years prior (ex: 2019 tax information is required for a 2021-2022 application).
+For FAFSA, we recommend using the IRS Data Retrieval Tool to automatically transfer your tax information to your FAFSA.

-- If students already filed the FAFSA the previous year, they can select the Pre-fill data process, formerly known as "Renewal FAFSA on the Web", which will help to move old data from the previous year to the current year FAFSA using the same web site above.
+- If students already filed a FAFSA the previous year, they can select the Pre-fill data process, formerly known as "Renewal FAFSA on the Web", which will help to move data from the previous year to the current year's application using the same site above.

 After submitting an application:

 - Look out for an email from the Office of Student Financial Aid.
-We send all emails to your SF State email address.
+If we need to contact you, we will email your SF State email address.
 You can also check your Financial Aid Status online by logging into your SF State Gateway account.

 - After filing the FAFSA, you may be selected for verification.
-Submit the verification documents to our office as soon as possible so that we can review and process your award offer.
+Submit the verification documents to our office as soon as possible, so we can review and process your award offer.